tushar5526/tushar5526.github.io/content/til/how-to-deactivate-auto-import-in-pylance.md

 e.g. with `from unittest.case import expectedFailure` just when I typed `assert result == expected`.

-Luckily, the developers heard on the users, and with version 2020.8.0 this "feature" is optional.
+Luckily, the developers listened to the users, and with version 2020.8.0 this "feature" is optional.

 In order to deactivate it, set the following option to `false`: